MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-gpu-with-clustered-vm.md

 If you start the VM now, the cluster ensures that it is placed on a node with available GPU resources from this cluster-wide pool.
 The cluster also assigns the GPU to the VM through DDA, which allows the GPU to be accessed from workloads inside the VM.

    >[!NOTE]
-   > You also need to install drivers from your GPU manufacturer inside the VM so that apps in the VM can take advantage of the GPU assigned to it.
+   > You also need to install drivers from your GPU manufacturer inside the VM so that apps in the VM can take advantage of the GPU assigned to them.

 ### Fail over a VM with an assigned GPU
 To test the cluster’s ability to keep your GPU workload available, perform a drain operation on the node where the VM is running with an assigned GPU.
 To drain the node, follow the instructions in [Taking an Azure Stack HCI server offline for maintenance](maintain-servers.md).
 The cluster will restart the VM on another node in the cluster, as long as another node has sufficient available GPU resources in the pool that you created.